SkyeFull90/100devs-projects-skye/class_work/notes/OOP_notes.md

 ## The TLDR

-A collection of theories and a paradigm, that soon will make up the basis of backend devlopment basis.
+A collection of theories and  rules tat make up the OOP paradigm, that also make up the basis of backed devlopment.

 ## The Long Version